timomeh/mahlzeit/README.md

 # Mahlzeit!

+aka Wurstwecker

 This is a web scraper.
-It scrapes websites of places in my neighborhood with weekly lunch menus, and sends a Telegram message containing the menus a little before my lunch time.
+It scrapes the websites of places in my neighborhood that have lunch menus and sends me a daily summary of all the menus today.

 Needs an hourly cron which calls `/cron` with the `x-cron-secret` header.

+## Features

+- Parses menus into nice plaintext
+- Sends a notification via Telegram
+- Connects to my Google Calendar and only sends me a notification when I'm working in my homeoffice today

 ## Getting Started